 "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, for training in righteousness, that the man of God may be complete, equipped for every good work." ~ 2 Timothy 3:16-17

 As a Christian church, we believe that the Bible is the very Word of God, our all-sufficient rule for Christian faith and practice.
-We believe that Holy Scripture is inerrant as well as infallible, and that it reveals God's perfect will for our lives (Psalm 19:7-11).
-We believe that it was penned by men who were carried along by the Holy Spirit (2 Peter 1:21), and that the same Spirit uses the Word to convict us of sin (Heb.
-4:12) and to make us alive in Christ (John 3:5-8; 1 Pet.
-1:23-25).
+The Bible is without error.
+In fact, since it is God's very Word, it cannot err.
+The Scriptures reveal God's perfect will for our lives (Psalm 19:7-11); above all they reveal Christ Jesus, the Savior (Luke 24:25-27, 32, 44-45).
+We believe that the Scriptures were penned by men who were carried along by the Holy Spirit (2 Peter 1:21).
+God's Spirit uses the Word to convict us of sin (Heb.
+4:12), to bring us to faith in Christ (John 3:5-8; 1 Pet.
+1:23-25), and to renew us in His holy image (Eph.
+4:20-24).

 Guilt, Grace, Gratitude